sc-ventures/cloudbreak-documentation/docs/aws-launch.md

 Before you can start using Cloudbreak for provisioning clusters, you must create IAM roles that  Cloudbreak to connect to your AWS account and create resources on your behalf.
 There are two ways to do this:

 * **Key-based**: This is a simpler option which does not require additional configuration at this point.
 It requires that you provide your AWS access key and secret key pair in the Cloudbreak web UI later.
+All you need to do now is check your AWS account and ensure that you can access this key pair.

 * **Role-based**: This requires that you or your AWS admin create two IAM roles: one to allow Cloudbreak to assume AWS roles ("AssumeRole" policy) and the second one to provide Cloudbreak with the capabilities required for cluster creation ("cb-policy" policy).

-#####**Option 1: Key-based**
+#####**Option 1: Key-based Authentication**

 This option requires your AWS access key and secret key pair.
 Cloudbreak will use these keys to launch the resources.
 You must provide the access and secret keys later in the Cloudbreak web UI later when creating a credential.